mvysny/vaadin-on-kotlin/docs/creating_ui.md

 ## Introduction

-Web is composed of HTML pages.
+The web is composed of HTML pages.
 The basic building block of a HTML page is the *HTML element*, such as `<div>`.
-Therefore, web frameworks typically focus on letting you compose the web page out of elements.
+Typical web frameworks focus on rendering HTML pages, requiring you to build the page out of HTML elements.
 In this regard, Vaadin is different.

-With Vaadin, instead of composing HTML elements we compose *components*, such as `Button`, `ComboBox` and `VerticalLayout`.
+Instead of composing HTML elements, in Vaadin we compose *components*, such as `Button`, `ComboBox` and `VerticalLayout`.
-The component renders as one or more HTML elements, controlled by the means of JavaScript functionality self-enclosed in the component.
-The JavaScript is typically compiled from Java via GWT, but it is possible to write components directly by using JavaScript.
+Every Vaadin component consists of two parts:

+* The client-side part renders one or more HTML elements and controls them by the means of JavaScript.
+For example a Google Map component would fetch individual tiles and produce a mesh of `<div>`s which then lay out the tiles to show the map itself.
+* The server-side part then exposes a high-level API.
+A Google Map component allows you to set zoom, to focus on particular GPS coordinates, to add markers etc.

+> **Note**: The client-side is typically written in Java and compiled to the JavaScript by the means of GWT.
+It is however also possible to write components directly by using JavaScript.
+There are great resources on how to write Vaadin client-side component, for example the [Client-side Development Guide](https://vaadin.com/docs/v8/framework/clientside/clientside-overview.html).
+In this guide we will not focus on the client-side part; instead we will focus on how to compose the server-side components.

-The components are typically rich - for example `ComboBox` does not render into the HTML `<input>` element but it instead renders a rich `<div>` hierarchy which allows features not possible with the `<input>` element such as auto-completion.
+The components are typically rich in functionality.
+For example `ComboBox` does not render into the HTML `<input>` element but it instead renders a rich `<div>` hierarchy which allows features not possible with the `<input>` element such as auto-completion.
+There is a big palette of pre-made components which we compose and nest in the server-side Java code.
+Vaadin then makes sure to call the client-side of every component, to render the proper HTML elements.
+The rendering process is typically self-contained, implemented in the component client-side code and typically can not be controlled from server-side Java.

-> Note: Vaadin 8 components are not to be confused with the [Web Components Standard](https://en.wikipedia.org/wiki/Web_Components) which are used by Vaadin 10.
+> **Note:** Vaadin 8 components are not to be confused with the [Web Components Standard](https://en.wikipedia.org/wiki/Web_Components) which are used by Vaadin 10.
 Vaadin 8 implements its components in GWT; Vaadin 8 components can be thought of as predecessors of the Web Component standard.

-In server-side Java, we compose and nest components, which they render as a bunch of HTML elements in the browser.
-The rendering process is typically self-contained, defined by the component code and typically can not be controlled from server-side Java.

 For example, a typical Vaadin form uses the `FormLayout` component and adds a couple of `CheckBox`, `TextField` and `ComboBox` components.
 The code on server-side would look like this: